hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/README.md

   - Diffie-Hellman
   - Implement in python
 - [challenge34: Implement a MITM key-fixing attack on Diffie-Hellman with parameter injection](./set5/challenge34/)
+  - mitm: fake A and B to p
 - [challenge35: Implement DH with negotiated groups, and break with malicious "g" parameters](./set5/challenge35/)
 - [challenge36: Implement Secure Remote Password (SRP)](./set5/challenge36/)
 - [challenge37: Break SRP with a zero key](./set5/challenge37/)